Butchers & other meat, poultry, & fish processing workers

 Education & Skills

 Data on higher education choices for Butchers & other meat, poultry, & fish processing workers from The Department of Education and Census Bureau.
-The most common major for Butchers & other meat, poultry, & fish processing workers is Business but the most specialized major according to RCA in 2023 were Agriculture.
+The most common major for Butchers & other meat, poultry, & fish processing workers is Business but the most specialized major according to RCA in 2024 were Personal & Culinary Services.

 Among the necessary skills for Butchers & other meat, poultry, & fish processing workers, Speaking stands, but the revealed comparative advantage (RCA) shows that Butchers & other meat, poultry, & fish processing workers need more than the average amount of Operation and Control.